 Dedicated to preserving the East Bay's urban forest, the Hills Conservation Network (HCN), a 501c3 non-profit, has been working for years to prevent massive clear-cutting in the Oakland/Berkeley hills.
-HCN recently filed a lawsuit against FEMA to SAVE the TREES .
 Your tax deductible donation is urgently needed now to continue the clear-cut fight in court.
-The Hills Conservation Network wants to stop UC Berkeley, the City of Oakland, and East Bay Regional Parks District from using about $6 million taxpayer dollars to ruin the 150-year-old Hills ecosystem, increase the risk of fire and poison the earth.
+The Hills Conservation Network wants to stop UC Berkeley, the City of Oakland from using millions of taxpayer dollars to ruin the 150-year-old Hills ecosystem, increase the risk of fire and poison the earth.

-The HCN lawsuit is the ONLY thing that will prevent clear-cutting and environmental catastrophe in the East Bay Hills.
-FEMA would allow the application of tons of TOXIC herbicide after their clear-cut.
+For the past decade HCN lawsuits have been the major factor in preventing clear-cutting and environmental catastrophe in the East Bay Hills.
+While HCN has had numerous victories, the current political environment is making our work that much harder.
 In many hill areas, brush and weeds that would grow once the trees are removed will be sprayed year after year until nothing grows there.
 This toxic runoff would contaminate both our watershed creeks and the San Francisco Bay.

 Trees, animals, waterways and the earth need your help right now.
-Your tax-deductible donations are essential to keep the lawsuit going.
+Your tax-deductible donations are essential to keep the legal challenges going.
 Please make a donation and share this urgent appeal so we can keep fighting in court

-If allowed to go forward, the clear-cut plan would DESTROY the ecosystem as it exists today, exposing animals, insects (including bees), young children as well as adults, the earth and waterways to unprecedented amounts of toxic herbicides over a 10 year period.
-This bad plan could result in landslides, while wiping out the shade and fog drip that decreases fire risk especially during periods of drought.
+As it stands both UC and the City of Oakland are proposing plans and are developing EIRs that, If allowed to go forward, would DESTROY the ecosystem as it exists today, exposing animals, insects (including bees), young children as well as adults, the earth and waterways to unprecedented amounts of toxic herbicides over a 10 year period.
+These plans will result in landslides, while wiping out the shade and fog drip that decreases fire risk especially during periods of drought.

-HCN has a well researched plan to prevent fire—thinning the close-packed trees to a number that is fire-safe per acre, saving and maintaining large trees in a healthy ecosystem.
-This plan would reduce fuel and create fire breaks that would ensure effective fire department response.
+HCN has proposed instead a well researched strategy to prevent fire—thinning the close-packed trees to a number that is fire-safe per acre, saving and maintaining large trees in a healthy ecosystem.
+This strategy would reduce fuel and create fire breaks that would ensure effective fire department response.

-The truth is--killing up to 486,000 trees would allow fire to rip through the Hills as never before . . .
+The truth is--killing our forests will result in exactly the sort of vegetation that has been burning out of control across California for the past decade.
+If these deforestation efforts are allowed to happen their would allow fire to rip through the Hills as never before . . .

 Please HELP save the trees and all the wildlife depending on them by making a donation today.